SpinalHDL/SpinalWorkshop/src/main/scala/workshop/uart/spec.md

 ## RTL parametrization

 All RTL parameters are contained into the `UartRxGenerics` class.
-This class contain following parameters :
+This class contains following parameters :

 | name | type | description |
 | ------ | ----------- | ------ |